microsoftv/manifestparse/README.md

 Output is a text file displaying all files and folders.

 # Usage
-- python -m manifestparse releasemanifest path/to/save/releasemanifest.txt
+- python -m manifestparse "path/to/releasemanifest"